Marie Henriette Steil

-Marie Henriette Steil (1898–1930) was a Luxembourg writer and feminist.
+Marie Henriette Steil (3 August 1898 – 18 December 1930) was a Luxembourgish writer and feminist.

-Born on 3 August 1898 in Luxembourg, she is known to have been keen to assert her independence as a woman and to have promoted feministic trends such as a boyish hairstyle.
 After publishing some short pieces in Les Cahiers luxembourgeois, she aspired to become a professional writer but died when she was only 32.
+Her early works appeared as short stories in Luxembourg newspapers.
+She wrote a newspaper column, and then published a collection of allegorical tales in Leipzig in 1926, titled Tier und Mensch.
+Harmlose Geschichten (Animal and Man.
+Harmless Stories).
+The Luxembourg Post Office issued a stamp in her memory in 2005, with her portrait, and her allegorical tales were released as an audiobook in 2021.

+Life

+Born in Luxembourg City, Steil is known to have been keen to assert her independence as a woman and to have promoted feministic trends such as a boyish hairstyle.

-Her earliest works were published in Luxembourg newspapers.
+Her earliest works were published in Luxembourg newspapers, after she submitted stories to a competition run by Luxemburger Zeitung.
 They included the story Der Mond und das Mädchen (The Moon and the Maiden) which she sent in to a contest organized by the Luxemburger Zeitung.
 Other newspapers she contributed to included Jonghémecht, Junge Welt and Tageblatt.
 In Les Cahiers luxembourgeois she maintained a column Lettres de Suzette à Micromégas.
 She also wrote for the Berliner Lokalanzeiger and other German newspapers including Ullsteins Frauenblätter and Welt am Montag.
 In 1926, Steil completed a collection of short stories titled Tier und Mensch.
 Harmlose Geschichten (Animal and Man.
 Harmless Stories) which was published in Leipzig.
-In these allegorical tales, animals take on the roles of human beings while humans behave like animals.
+In these allegorical, satirical tales, animals take on the roles of human beings while humans behave like animals.

-Marie Henriette Steil died in Luxembourg City on 18 December 1930 when she was only 32.
+Marie Henriette Steil died in Luxembourg City on 18 December 1930 at the age of 32, of a haemorrhage.

+Legacy

 In September 2005, the Luxembourg Post Office issued a stamp in her memory bearing the sketched portrait displayed here.
+Her work Tier und Mensch.
+Harmlose Geschichten (Animal and Man.
+Harmless Stories) was released as an audiobook by the Centre national de littérature in 2021, narrated by actor Steve Karier.